credintcal/credintcal/README.md

 ## Deployment

+### Vercel Deployment

-The application is configured for deployment on Vercel.
-Connect your GitHub repository to Vercel for automatic deployments.
+1. Connect your GitHub repository to Vercel
+2. Configure environment variables in the Vercel dashboard
+3. Deploy automatically from your main branch

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License

 MIT License

+## Contact

+For any inquiries, please contact [nad.nandagiri@gmail.com](mailto:nad.nandagiri@gmail.com).